dotnet/docs-maui/docs/fundamentals/data-binding/binding-path.md

 In .NET Multi-platform App UI (.NET MAUI), the `Path` property of the `Binding` class (or the `Path` property of the `Binding` markup extension) can be set to a single property, to a *sub-property* (a property of a property), or to a member of a collection.

-For example, suppose a page contains a `TimePicker`:
+For example, suppose a page contains a <xref:Microsoft.Maui.Controls.TimePicker>:

 ```xaml
 <TimePicker x:Name="timePicker">
 ```

-The `Time` property of `TimePicker` is of type `TimeSpan`, and it has a `TotalSeconds` property.
+The `Time` property of <xref:Microsoft.Maui.Controls.TimePicker> is of type `TimeSpan`, and it has a `TotalSeconds` property.
 A data binding can be created that references the `TotalSeconds` property of that `TimeSpan` value:

 ```xaml
 {Binding Source={x:Reference timePicker},